 4. HIIT can improve cardiovascular heart health and oxygen consumption

 In case the above benefits were not enough to convince you, here is another no-brainer: HIIT can significantly improve your muscles' oxygen consumption in a matter of weeks.
 Most usually, you would have to do long sessions of cycling or running at moderate intensity to improve VO2 max levels over time, but with HIIT, you only have to do 20 sessions, four-five times a week to significantly increase muscle oxygen consumption in five to six weeks.

 Also, especially obese and overweight people, doing HIIT workouts regularly can reduce blood pressure and heart rate, too.
 It has also been shown that a HIIT workout routine can reduce blood sugar levels as well.

 Important: If you have issues with obesity, please consult a medical professional before you start your new HIIT regime.
-What works for most might not work for you personally and it's always better be safe than sorry, especially when it comes to health related issues.
+What works for most might not work for you personally and it's always better to be safe than sorry, especially when it comes to health-related issues.